BaileeRice/Module20/README.md

 We selected this Topic becuase we are all interesed in how various metrics play into song classifcation.

 ✓ Description of their source of data
-This data is sourced form a SPotify API, obtained through Kaggle
+This data is sourced form a Spotify API, obtained through Kaggle

 ✓ Questions they hope to answer with the data
 Do tracks line up with assigned genre determined by a machine learning algorthim.